princeton-vl/relative_depth/README.md

 # Single-Image Depth Perception in the Wild

-Code for reproducting the results in the follwing paper:
+Code for reproducing the results in the follwing paper:

-**Single-Image Depth Perception in the Wild,**
+	Single-Image Depth Perception in the Wild,
 	Weifeng Chen, Zhao Fu, Dawei Yang, Jia Deng
 	Neural Information Processing Systems (NIPS), 2016.

 Please check out the [project site](http://www-personal.umich.edu/~wfchen/depth-in-the-wild/)  for more details.